crisnc100/FlexBreak/src/docs/CentralizationSummary.md

 ## Centralization & Cleanup Summary

-This document outlines the changes made to centralize and simplify the gamification system in DeskStretch.
+This document outlines the changes made to centralize and simplify the gamification system in flexbreak.

 ### 1. Centralized Gamification Logic